Topfeel

 Durability You Can Feel

-Heavier weaves resist abrasion and deformation.
+Heavier weaves resist abrasion and deformation, ensuring the fabric maintains its integrity over time.

+Coils, sliders, pulls, and tape from reputable makers (think YKK) to minimize field failures.
 Laboratory zipper and seam testing following standards such as ASTM D2061 helps ensure that woven bags withstand repeated use.

 Sizing That Makes Sense